xaviermerino/ArcFace/README.md

 The data path must be the same for the client and the server.

+> *Note:* If the container fails because it is missing the `pydantic` module, add its entry to the `InsightFace-Server/src/requirements.txt` file.

 ## 💻 Client

 Note: You must be part of the sudoers to run the code below without `sudo`.
 See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).